Are your kids excited to share with Santa what they want for Christmas this year? Then, you’ll want this free printable Letter to Santa Activity!

 After putting their letter in the envelope, they can fold the tab over and tape it.
 Your kids can then address the letter to Santa and send it off to the North Pole.

 This Letter to Santa Activity is a fun and festive way for your kids to work on writing and fine motor skills this holiday season!

 Do you want to save this Christmas writing activity for later?
 Pin this to your Christmas activities board on Pinterest and it’ll be here for when you’re ready!

 You May Also Like:

 These Christmas Morning Tubs are an entertaining and engaging way to start the day.
-This set of December morning tubs includes 5 literacy and 5 math morning tubs that are perfect for children around the ages of 4-6.
-Click on the picture to learn more!
+This set of December morning tubs includes 5 literacy and 5 math morning tubs for children in preschool through first grade.
+Click on the picture to learn more about this bundle!